atlasphp/Atlas.Query/docs/binding.md

 ```

 Finally, if the inline value is itself a Select object, it will be converted to
-a string via `getStatement()` and returned surrounded in parentheses:
+a string via `getQueryString()` and returned surrounded in parentheses:

 ```php
 // SELECT * FROM foo WHERE bar IN (SELECT baz FROM dib)